-Status PXISA\PeripheralModule\GetCount(String vendor, String model, Integer \ count)
+Status PXISA_PeripheralModule_GetCount(String vendor, String model, Integer

+count)

+vendor: Vendor name to match.

+model: Model name to match.

 pmCount: Number of Peripheral Modules found by the driver, matching the criteria of the other parameters

 This is the first call issued by the resource manager when using a peripheral module driver.
 As with the system module driver, GetCount is used to determine the number of modules in the system from this vendor, and of this model.